kevin-reece-cko/checkout-ap-onboarding-ui/README.md

 - This implementation only covers the very-happy path so far.
 No error checks whatsoever
 - My first ever React app.
 Yay!

+## Deploy to S3

+TODO

 ## Deploy on GitHub pages

+Note: Currently GitHub pages hosting doesn't work, since it only supports HTTPS and we run into Mixed Content issues.

 A nice way of deploying to gh-pages has been described [here](http://pressedpixels.com/articles/deploying-to-github-pages-with-git-worktree/).